 In soccer, kit numbers are important to players.
-There are kit numbers that are more popular than others; hence those get the most hype.
+Some kit numbers are more popular than others; hence, those get the most hype.
 But the numbers do not make the players.
 It is the players who make the numbers popular.
 Soccer players with the number 19 have done the same for this jersey.

 We must know the players who wore number 19 and gave it the dignity it deserves.
 We shall look into these players:

 Keep reading and learn what made the following soccer players with number 19 exceptional in the stadium.

 Dwight Eversley Yorke is a Charconia Medal (Gold Class) holder and former Trinidadian and Tobagonian professional soccer player.
 The Charconia Medal is the second-highest state decoration of Tobago and Trinidad.

 Yorke represented his country on 74 occasions and scored 19 goals.
 He appeared twice in the World Cup and helped his country reach the 2000 CONCACAF Gold Cup semi-finals.
 As a manager, he also coached Trinidad and Tobago’s soccer team through the 2010 FIFA World Cup qualifying matches.

 He also had a flourishing career in the Premier League as the highest non-European goal scorer until 2017, when Sergio Aguero overtook him.
 He has 123 goals.

 In the entirety of his career, he played for Aston Villa for eight years, having graduated from the Aston Villa youth team, Manchester United, Blackburn Rovers, Birmingham City, Sydney FC, and Sunderland.